Jack van Tongeren: February 1988 – August 1989

 ANM's criminal activity may have commenced in February 1988 when a member of the group's home was arsoned in a failed attempt at insurance fraud.
 ANM then turned towards arsoning and fire-bombing Asian-owned businesses with the intention of intimidating Asians and inciting a race war.
 Between September 1988 and May 1989, five restaurants were arsoned, and one was bombed leading to community tensions, vigilantism, and a decline in Asian investment.

 Short on cash, ANM turned to theft, stealing an estimated $800,000 in goods during a series of warehouse robberies.
 They also bashed a left-wing anti-racist campaigner in a home invasion.
-A tip-off to the police led them to the location where ANM's stolen goods were being stored and the arrest of van Tongeren's associates, Russell Willey and John van Blitterswyk.
+A tip-off to the police led them to the location where ANM's stolen goods were being stored and the arrest of Van Tongeren's associates, Russell Willey and John van Blitterswyk.
 Willey turned informant and collected recordings of the group's leadership leading to their arrest in August 1989.
 Following the arrest, two other members of ANM suspected fellow member David Locke to be a police informant and lured him into a Park in the suburb of Gosnells where he was beaten with iron bars and his throat slit.

-The murder trial of the two men in June 1990 led to the trial of van Tongeren and the five other ANM members being aborted due to the media atmosphere at the time.
-At a second trial in August 1990, six members of ANM were found guilty, with van Tongeren was sentenced to 18 years on 53 counts.
+The murder trial of the two men in June 1990 led to the trial of Van Tongeren and the five other ANM members being aborted due to the media atmosphere at the time.
+At a second trial in August 1990, six members of ANM were found guilty, with Van Tongeren was sentenced to 18 years on 53 counts.
 Van Tongeren was sentenced in absentia due to a hunger strike that commenced a few days into the trial.
 The two men who murdered David Locke received life sentences.

 Willey would later participate in the filming of a documentary about the ANM, Nazi Supergrass, in 1993.
+According to van Tongeren, Willey only joined the ANM in order to further his own interests in crime and did not care for white nationalism.